lk16/heyluuk/README.md

     - [ ] unify naming of path segments
     - [x] use npm to install jquery, bootstrap, bootstrap-treeview?
     - [ ] write a toc
+    - [ ] bring back button to show/hide sidebar on mobile